winslowb/live_assistant/prompt_library/meeting.md

 - Write the NEXT STEPS bullets as exactly 16 words.

+- Write the CONTEXT ALIGNMENT bullets as exactly 16 words.
+- If no alignment exists, output the exact bullet `- No information available; meeting dialogue lacked references to provided external context sources or citations currently recorded.`

 - Use bulleted lists for all sections, not numbered lists.

 - Do not repeat information across sections.

 - Do not start items with the same opening words.

+- For any bullet that relies on context rather than transcript alone, append [context: LABEL] using the label shown in the context headers.

 - If information for a section is not available in the transcript, write "No information available".